codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's black and white and read all over?
-The newspaper.
+"Hey, dad, did you get a haircut?"
+"No, I got them all cut."

 ## Daily Trivia

-Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
+Which RAID array type is associated with data mirroring?
- 1. 20.5 kHz
+ 1. RAID 1
- 2. 32.0 kHz
+ 2. RAID 5
- 3. 1.5 MHz
+ 3. RAID 10
- 4. 44.1 kHz
+ 4. RAID 0

 <details>
   <summary>Answer</summary>
-  44.1 kHz
+  RAID 1
 </details>